What is a Permalink?How to Make SEO-Friendly Permalinks on Your Blog (2026)

 How do I create a permalink?

-• Wix: You’ll find permalink options in Wix under the SEO basics menu when editing content.
+• Wix: Permalink options live under the SEO basics menu when editing a page.

 Why is a permalink important?